Minsk, the capital of Belarus, will host the 2014 IIHF World Championship.

 IIHF officials and international ice hockey stars (video) have spoken very highly of Minsk Arena.

-About 30 Minsk hotels are ready to welcome over 5,000 guests.
+Minsk hotels are ready to welcome over 5,000 guests.
 The best hotels in the Belarusian capital are Europe, Minsk, Crowne Plaza and Victoria.
 In 2013 another comfortable world-class complex, the five-star President Hotel, opened in the city center.

 The one- to three-star hotels, such as Sputnik, Zvezda, Voyazh and others, have quite reasonable prices.
 Minsk is seeing a rapid development of the hostel network, too.
 The eleven existing hostels can accommodate about 450 people.